-There is an anomaly here, and that's because the moon is not regular in its orbits.
+There is an anomaly here, and that is because the moon is not regular in its orbits.
 It does not go around the earth in a circle.
 It does two things.
 It goes around the earth in an ellipse.
-It's closer and farther.
-It's got an oval-shaped circuit around the earth.
-When it's closer, it's moving faster.
+It is closer and farther.
+It has got an oval-shaped circuit around the earth.
+When it is closer, it is moving faster.
 When it goes out into space a little bit farther, it slows down.
 And then the earth's gravitation pulls it back, and it speeds up.
 That is occurring.
 Not only that, it is corkscrewing around the earth.
 If you would look at the earth and just pretend it was straight up and down, you would know then that the moon is going up and down and up and down, corkscrewing around, and every time that it is doing that it is never quite in the same place all the time.

-Now here's what happens.
+Now here is what happens.
 In the springtime is when most of the short appearances of the first faint crescent take place, but as it moves towards the fall, the first faint crescent gets farther and farther in time away from the actual conjunction.
-If you think this doesn't make any difference, every once in a while the moon's first faint crescent will not appear until sixty hours after the actual conjunction.
+If you think this does not make any difference, every once in a while the moon's first faint crescent will not appear until sixty hours after the actual conjunction.
 This always takes place in the fall.

 Now it seems to me, from this observer's point of view, that the placement of the postponements is a merciful act, that these people were not thinking of making things easy.
 Look up the word "convenient" in the dictionary and you will find that the word "convenient" is one of those words like "suffer," which used to mean "permit."
 Now we say "pain."
 The old King James says "conversation."
 It used to mean "conduct."
 Now it means "talk between two people."
 The word perfection used to mean "completion."
 Now it means "without flaw."
 In like manner, the word "convenient" has changed.
 Look it up, and they will tell you in a dictionary that the word "convenient" means fitting, right, appropriate, proper; not easy.
 That is a late usage of the word, because when something is fitting, it makes it easy.

-His own word in Matthew 12:1-8 says one of the reasons Jesus gave for allowing His disciples to go through the field and pick the corn (as it says there in the King James) is, "If you would know what this means, you would understand 'I will have mercy, and not sacrifice on the Sabbath'."
+His own word in Matthew 12:1-8 says one of the reasons Jesus gave for allowing His disciples to go through the field and pick the corn (as it says there in the King James) is, "If you had known what this means," you would understand, 'I desire mercy, and not sacrifice'" on the Sabbath.

 The Sabbath is not a day of privation.
 The Sabbath is a day of feasting!
 People say, "Well, we can go without eating when we have two Sabbaths together."
-They're not getting the point.
-It's a feast.
-It's a festival.
+They are not getting the point.
+It is a feast.
+It is a festival.
 It is a happy time.
 It is not a time of privation.
-That's God's intent on the day.
-The people who created this calendar ... they saw it.
+That is God's intent on the day.
+The people who created this calendar, they saw it.
 "We want to make sure that our ladies have the opportunity to enjoy the feast too."

 I have here a booklet called The Original Calendar For Our Day.
 The reason I want to quote out of it is because I want give the man an "A" for honesty, because he recognizes that these rules that people are making calendars from are not in the Bible, and yet the interesting thing is that he goes right ahead and does it anyway.